drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 2.3 Illumination conditions

-The experiment was performed under two illumination conditions: normal and dimmed conditions.
-The normal condition was when all the fluorescent lights in the laboratory were turned on.
-This condition is typical for office work in local institutions.
-The dimmed condition, on the other hand, was simulated when all the windows were blocked and all the lights were turned off except the red LED lights on the cameras of the motion tracking system.
+The experiment was performed under two illumination conditions: normal and dimmed.
+The normal condition, with all the fluorescent lights in the laboratory turned on, was a lighting level typical for office work in local institutions.
+The dimmed condition, on the other hand, was simulated by blocking all the windows and turning off all the lights, except for the red LED lights on the cameras of the motion tracking system.
 The illuminance of six spots near the barrier on the floor was measured using an illuminance meter (TES-1336A; TES Electrical Electronic Corp., Taiwan).
-The illuminance for the normal and dimmed conditions were 169.4 (±3.7) lx and \<0.01 (±0.0) lx, respectively.
+The illuminance for the normal and dimmed conditions was 169.4 (±3.7) lx and \<0.01 (±0.0) lx, respectively.

 2.4 Motion Tracking System